ArturPrzybysz/siamese-CNN-cat-vs-dogs/README.md

 TODO: describe, citing paper

 ### Evaluation method
-Model is evaluated on validation set after each epoch.
-Validation set consists of a group of pairs.
+Model is evaluated on a validation set after each epoch.
-There are 3 parameters tracked at this point: average distance between pairs of: dogs&cat, dog&dog and cat&cat pairs.
+Validation set consists of a group of random triplets.
-I expect D-C average distance to grow, D-D and C-C distance to lower with subsequent epochs.
+I measure distances of ANCHOR-POSITIVE and ANCHOR-NEGATIVE, and count the ratio of positives being closer than negative to the whole size of validation set.

 #### Related papers, articles and repositories
 ~~https://arxiv.org/pdf/1503.03832.pdf~~